Kamalika-13/Bus_Reservation_Management/README.md

 # Bus_Reservation_Management
+🚍 Bus Reservation System

-The Bus Reservation System is a Java-based application that automates bus ticket booking.
-It allows passengers to register, view buses, check seat availability, and make reservations, ensuring accuracy, reducing errors, and simplifying passenger and bus management.
+The Bus Reservation System is a Core Java-based application designed to automate and simplify bus ticket booking.
+It provides passengers with a smooth and reliable booking experience by allowing them to register, view buses, check seat availability, and reserve seats instantly.
+The system reduces manual errors, enhances accuracy, and streamlines passenger and bus management.

-Tech Stack
+🔧 Tech Stack

 Language: Core Java

-Database: mySql
+Database: MySQL

-Java Technologies: JDBC
+Java Technology: JDBC

-Features
+🌟 Key Features

-Passenger Management – Register and maintain passenger details.
+Passenger Management – Register and maintain passenger information seamlessly.

-Bus Management – Store and display information about buses, including route, capacity, and availability.
+Bus Management – Store and display bus details, including routes, seating capacity, and availability.

-Seat Booking – Passengers can view available seats and reserve them instantly.
+Seat Booking – View real-time seat availability and confirm reservations instantly.

-Reservation Records – Maintains a history of bookings for easy tracking.
+Reservation Records – Maintain a complete history of passenger bookings for tracking and reference.

-Database Integration – Uses JDBC with SQL for storing and retrieving data securely.
+Database Integration – Securely store and retrieve data using JDBC with MySQL.